virgilseo/feedreader-project/README.md

 Clone the current repository using: git clone https://github.com/virgilseo/feedreader-project.git.

-Open the index.html file in your browser and start playing the game.
+Open the index.html file in your browser and start checking out RSS feeds.

 It is highly recommended to use Chrome as your go to browser.